Lottery Tax Calculator

 In this expression, J is the advertised jackpot, L is the lump-sum percentage, F is the federal tax rate, and S is the state tax rate.

-To make the variables even clearer, the cash-value step can be written separately as C=J×L100.
+To make the variables clearer, the cash-value step can be written separately as C=J×L100.
 That means the cash option C is the advertised jackpot multiplied by the lump-sum percentage expressed as a decimal.

 The federal reduction step can be shown as A=C×(1-F100), where A represents the amount remaining after federal tax.